skypjack/entt/docs/md/process.md

 times is.

-A process should expose publicly the following member functions whether needed (note that it isn't required to define a function unless the derived class wants to _override_ the default behavior):
+A process should expose publicly the following member functions whether needed (note that it is not required to define a function unless the derived class wants to _override_ the default behavior):

 * `void update(Delta, void *);`

   This is invoked once per tick until a process is explicitly aborted or ends either with or without errors.
-Even though it's not mandatory to declare this member function.
+Even though it is not mandatory to declare this member function.
 As a rule of thumb, each process should at least define it to work _properly_.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.